oneHamidreza/Meow-Framework-MVVM/Docs/ReadME_Extensions_Shared_Preferences.md

 ## 📬 Shared Preferences Extensions

-We used `in.co.ophio:secure-preferences` library to have a real secured Shared Preferences .
+We used `in.co.ophio:secure-preferences` library to have a real secured Shared Preferences.

-Use `MeowSharedPreferences` to store data into Android Shared Preferences, See this example :
+Use `MeowSharedPreferences` to store data into Android Shared Preferences.
+See this example :

 ```kotlin
 class MyActivity : MeowActivity<*> {